get a good look

 Fondest memory: I would miss the friendly people I havc met working 10 years in Frankfort.

-The best time to visit Frankfort is in mid-September when the historical society and Kentucky arts council hosts the 3 day Kentucky Folklife festival.
+Favorite thing: The best time to visit Frankfort is in mid-September when the historical society and Kentucky arts council hosts the 3 day Kentucky Folklife festival.
 First of all, the music is great and comes from the mountains of Eastern Kentucky, from Louisville, all around the state.
 In 2005, Ricky Skaggs and Kentucky Thunder had a great bluegrass concert, but you could hear music all through the day at various locations.
 Crafts people also give demonstrations on chair-making, instrument making, etc. Food is also a big draw, everything from Kentucky "Burgoo" to demonstrations such as making Rebecca Ruth fudge.

 Fondest memory: This festival is a great family atmosphere and gives gifted artisians and musicians a chance to share Kentucky's rich cutlural heritage.
 The weather is also usually nice in mid-September.
 For information about next year's festival call 502-564-1792.
 For information about visiting Frankfort other days call 1-800-960-7200.